-Study explores attitudes, preferences toward post-Sandy rebuildingJuly 24th, 2014 in Health /
+Study explores attitudes, preferences toward post-Sandy rebuildingJuly 24, 2014 in Medicine & Health / Health

 A yearlong study funded by the New Jersey Recovery Fund and conducted by researchers at the Edward J. Bloustein School of Planning and Public Policy at Rutgers University has found that individual property owners in Sandy-affected towns are skeptical about the likelihood of community-based rebuilding solutions.
 Of the more than 400 online survey respondents, 45 percent indicated they were "pessimistic" or "very pessimistic" that the parts of their town affected by Superstorm Sandy would be rebuilt better than they were before the storm; another 24 percent were "not sure."
 In total, 67 percent of survey respondents were "not sure."

 The study directly engaged the populations of Sea Bright, Highlands, and Sayreville, N.J., as well as surrounding municipalities.
 Carlos Rodrigues, principal of Rodrigues Urban Design and a part-time lecturer at the Bloustein School, noted that resident input came from participatory discussion meetings, as well as an online visual preference survey, which presented visual simulations of alternative rebuilding strategies for each of the three study communities.
 In this way, the study team was able to rank order and assess the degree of residents' preferences for various rebuilding strategies of their individual properties.